How to Email a College Admissions Officer - Writing Effective Emails

 3. How to Ask for a College Recommendation Letter by Email?

 When you ask for a recommendation letter by email, you should be polite and professional.
-Proofread your email for any errors, and be sure that you attach all the necessary materials.
+Proofread your email for errors, and be sure to attach all the necessary materials.

 4. How to Finish an Email to a College Admission Officer?